bifurcation/tls-pake/draft-barnes-tls-pake.md

 `PAKEClientHello` value, providing a list of identities under which the client can authenticate, and for each identity, the client's first message from the underlying PAKE protocol.

+Similar to TLS1.3 `key_share`, the client MAY send an empty client_shares vector in order to request PAKE algorithm selection from the server, at the cost of an additional round trip.

 If a client sends the `pake` extension, then it MAY also send the `key_share` and `pre_shared_key` extensions, to allow the server to